treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 #### Joins

-Joins should be indented to the other site of
+Joins should be indented to the other side of the river and grouped with a new line where necessary.

 ```sql
 SELECT r.last_name